-Harsh chemicals may be acidic and also make severe damage to the car paint.
+- Harsh chemicals may be acidic and also cause severe damage to the car paint.
 They can damage your clear coat, and fading will occur very soon.

-Last but not the least, the brushes.
-Brushes are always too strong for the car paint.
+- Last but not least, the brushes.
+Brushes are too strong for the car paint.
 It’s like using sandpaper for the car wash.
 Together with strongness, they also have dirt on them from the previous cars, which is again scrubbing the clear coat.

 At first, you probably won’t see any paint damage, but if you take a closer look, you’ll see swirls and scratches all over the car.

 5. Not Cleaning All Parts of The Car